Infusing Technology Throughout a Child’s Learning Journey

-We are also expanding our digital curriculum by moving more and more content online.
+We are expanding our digital curriculum by moving more content online.
 A whole portfolio of digital lessons in all content areas is available at our high schools, and we are building our library of digital curriculum for students in grades K-6.
 All of our digital lessons are designed to use technology to spark excitement and engagement.

 So what does this mean for students?
 The digital curriculum is personalizing learning for our students, encouraging them to explore, connect and grow beyond the classroom.
 More students are accessing their lessons online — from home, a computer lab or even the classroom.

 Digital citizenship means in part that students understand how to use technology, how to navigate online, how to communicate effectively, what their legal rights are and how to protect themselves from harm.
-Teaching digital citizenship is critical because our students will be expected to do more online in the college classroom, in the workplace and even in their personal lives.
+Teaching digital citizenship is critical because our students will be expected to do more online in the college classroom, in the workplace and in their personal lives.
 We are helping students learn how to access a wealth of knowledge, how to interact in online settings, how to determine if information is factual and how to protect their online privacy.

 Protecting Your Child's Online Privacy

 We are teaching our students how to access the wealth of knowledge on the Internet, and how to protect their online privacy and reputation in the process.